chanyadeshani/Group8/README.md

 >Feature engineering

-Variables in the Titanic Dataset
+Variables in the Titanic Dataset:

 Pclass: Passenger classes based on fares paid and a possible refelction of their economic standings 1st = Upper
 2nd = Middle
 3rd = Lower
 Fare =  Ticket charge per passenger
 Age = Age of each passenger of the Titanic
 Sibsp = dataset defines family relations : Siblings/Spouse